gi-ux/BachelorProject/README.md

 - doc folder contains information regarding the progress and implementation of the project, this folder also houses reports for the project display.
 - csv folder contains miscellaneous .csv files used Some folders are kept offline for size and privacy reasons.
+- sage folder contains the Python implementation of the SAGE project (found in External Tools > SAGE), modified and updated for use in this project.

 ## Privacy